 The position of the head you want to replace has to be similar to the head you are going to copy.
 This will get you the most natural result.
 You can bend and distort a flat surface in Adobe Photoshop but that doesn’t work for a human face.

-It’s impossible to make it look natural when the difference is too big.
+It’s impossible to make the image look natural when the difference is too big.

 In this example, I’ll swap heads between two photos I took in India.
 Both have the same evening light.